Deu

 Realistically simulated injuries, the use of moulage and artificial blood, and a dynamic, chaotic setting provide an immersive and highly realistic training experience that tests both decision-making and teamwork under pressure.

-Leader: J. Mayer (GER)
+J. Mayer (GER)

-Language: DEU/EN
+DEU/EN

-Location: Übungshaus und angrenzender Gang des Haupthauses
+Übungshaus und angrenzender Gang des Haupthauses

-Participant maximum: 20
+20

 This hands-on workshop teaches how to perform essential trauma care with limited or improvised resources.
 Designed for operations where visibility, loadout, or access to standard equipment is restricted, the focus is on practical and creative problem-solving.